 One mistake expats usually make is that they are only confined to the people they associated with at work.
 In a diverse city like Dubai, there are plenty of opportunities to meet people from different backgrounds and cultures.
 Dubai presents this great opportunity.
 You can expand your network by connecting with others outside of your workplace.

 You can join groups of expats from your own country, or general meetup of other foreigners through fitness gyms or do volunteer work.
 Or perhaps visit the markets, explore other attractions and through these experiences, you’ll learn more about Dubai and meet more like-minded individuals.

 Unless you intend to stay in Dubai for a long term, time is of the essence to get to know this Emirate and its people.

 The holy month of Ramadan requires all Muslims to fast from sunrise to sunset.
 This means abstinence from food and drink for 16 straight hours.
 While non-Muslims are not required to observe such restrictions, it does not mean they are allowed to eat and drink in public during fasting hours.
 When food outlets are open, it does not mean we can there.
 Food purchased must be discreetly taken away and consumed privately.

-During this month, use of water bottles in malls are frowned upon and openly drinking may attract attention of the police or security folks.
+During this month, the use of water bottles in malls is frowned upon and openly drinking may attract the attention of the police or security folks.
 This can be a challenging time for newcomers since Ramadan falls under the hot summer season in Dubai.